-1) Execution of the CPDG IGA;

-2) Grant Applicant staff's draft or proposed plan, report, code change, zoning change, redevelopment plan, Urban Growth Diagram, Concept Plan, urban services delivery plan, or other plan or agreement consistent with the CPDG;

-3) Grant Applicant staff's final recommended plan, report, code change, redevelopment plan, zoning change, Comprehensive Plan or Comprehensive Plan amendment, development agreement, urban services delivery plan, or other plan or agreement consistent with the CPDG award, addressing compliance with the Urban Growth Management Functional Plan, the applicable conditions of the CPDG award, and applicable state laws and regulations; and
+- 1) Execution of the CPDG IGA; - Grant Applicant staff's draft or proposed plan, report, code change, zoning change, redevelopment plan, Urban Growth Diagram, Concept Plan, urban services delivery plan, or other plan or agreement consistent with the CPDG; - 3) Grant Applicant staff's final recommended plan, report, code change, redevelopment plan, zoning change, Comprehensive Plan or Comprehensive Plan amendment, development agreement, urban services delivery plan, or other plan or agreement consistent with the CPDG award, addressing compliance with the Urban Growth Management Functional Plan, the applicable conditions of the CPDG award, and applicable state laws and regulations; and - 4) Grant Applicant's action on the final plan, report, code change, redevelopment plan, zoning change, Comprehensive Plan or Comprehensive Plan amendment, urban services

-4) Grant Applicant's action on the final plan, report, code change, redevelopment plan, zoning change, Comprehensive Plan or Comprehensive Plan amendment, urban services delivery plan, or other plan or agreement consistent with the CPDG award, consistent with the Functional Plan, the applicable conditions of the CPDG award, and applicable state law.
-The governing body of the applicant shall authorize the action on the final products.

-5) Grant Applicant's proposed outcome measures specific for the project and source of data and information for Metro's use for evaluation of the progress of this grant program.

-6) Grant Applicant's proposed method of sharing lessons learned during the planning project for the purpose of benefiting other jurisdictions in the region.
+- delivery plan, or other plan or agreement consistent with the CPDG award, consistent with the Functional Plan, the applicable conditions of the CPDG award, and applicable state law.
+The governing body of the applicant shall authorize the action on the final products. - Grant Applicant's proposed outcome measures specific for the project and source of data and information for Metro's use for evaluation of the progress of this grant program. - 6) Grant Applicant's proposed method of sharing lessons learned during the planning project for the purpose of benefiting other jurisdictions in the region. - 3.
+Step Three: Grant Intergovernmental Agreement ("IGA").

-- 1. 3.
-Step Three: Grant Award Letter.
-Upon the award of a grant, the Metro COO shall issue a Grant Award Letter for the grant amount determined by the Metro Council. - 2.
-Negotiation of the draft Intergovernmental Agreement ("IGA").
 Upon the award of a grant, the Metro COO shall issue a Grant Letter for the grant amount determined by the Metro Council.
-Metro and the Grant Applicant shall enter into anegotiate the terms of the Grant Intergovernmental Agreement ("IGA") The scope of work in the grant application as modified by any condition in Metro Council grant award shall be the basis for Metro and grantee to negotiate the draft IGA.
-The governing body of the Grant applicant jurisdiction shall authorize the approval of the IGA.
-The governing body of the Grant applicant jurisdiction shall authorize the approval of the IGA.
-The draft IGA shall set forth the role of Metro's project liaison on the project advisory committee, an agreed-upon scope of work and budget, completion dates of expected milestones and deliverables, and Grant payment datesmatching funds and grant and payment amounts for each milestone, and any administrative penalties that may be imposed by Metro for amendments to the IGA or project timeline that may be requested by the applicant.
-The IGA shall retain the right of the Metro COO to terminate a Grant award if the milestones set forth in the IGA are not met within the timeframes set forth in the IGA.
-The scope of work in the grant application and guidelines above as modified by any condition in Metro Council grant award shall be the basis for Metro and grantee to negotiate the IGA. - 3.
-Procurement of project consultants: Prior to execution of the final IGA, the applicant shall work with Metro to select an appropriate consultant team as needed to complete the proposed work as outlined in the grant application.
-Metro shall have the opportunity to review and approve any requests for proposals issued by the grant applicant and shall be involved as an equal partner in the selection of all project consultants.
+Metro and the Grant Applicant shall enter into a Grant Intergovernmental Agreement ("IGA") The governing body of the Grant applicant jurisdiction shall authorize the approval of the IGA.
+The IGA shall set forth an agreed-upon scope of work and budget, completion dates of expected milestones and deliverables, and Grant payment dates and payment amount for each milestone.
+The scope of work in the grant application and guidelines above as modified by any condition in Metro Council grant award shall be the basis for Metro and grantee to negotiate the IGA. - a.
+Deadline for Signing IGA: If the IGA has not been signed by Metro and grantee within six months of grant award, the COO shall exercise the authority to cancel the grant award. - b.
+Grant Payments: The grant payment amount and marching fund shall be stated in the IGA.

-Draft contract with project consultants: Following final selection of project consultants, applicant shall prepare draft contracts with all consultants that fully describe the deliverables and timelines as set forth in the draft IGA and provide maximum costs for each consultant task.
-4.

-5. a.
-Execution of the Deadline for Signing final IGA: The draft consultant contracts shall be attached as an exhibit to the final IGA.
-The governing body of the Grant applicant jurisdiction shall authorize the approval of the IGA.
-Following execution of the IGA by appropriate personnel on behalf of the local governing body, the COO shall execute the IGA.
-If the IGA has not been finalized and signed by Metro and grantee within six months of grant award, the COO shall exercise the authority to cancel the grant award.

-6. Refinement of Grant Agreement Procedures.
-The COO has the authority to direct staff to refine and modify the general Grant Agreement procedures outlined above as needed to ensure smooth, efficient administration and continual improvement of the grant program.

-H. General Procedures for Distribution of Grant Funds.

-b.
-Grant Payments. : The grant payment amount and marching fund shall be stated in the IGA.
 Grant payments shall be made upon the completion of those milestones set forth in the IGA, as determined by Metro in accordance with the requirements of the Metro Code and the IGA.
-In general, a portion of the Grant funds shall may be distributed upon following execution of a-the IGA with by Metro, with the remainder of the Grant being paid out as progress payments upon completion of the milestones in the IGA.
-Grantees shall submit progress reports to Metro documenting the milestone and the completed deliverables for grant payment.

-c.
-Eligible Expenses.

--1.
-The following expenses shall be considered Eligible Expenses for CPDG consideration for eligible direct costs, which will have priority for funding over indirect costs:

-- 1. - 2.
-Eligible Grant Expenses. -The following expenses shall be considered eligible expenses for reimbursement with grant funds: - Materials directly related to project - ;CConsultants' work and expenses on project; - GGrant aApplicant staff support directly related to project; and - Overhead directly attributable to project. - 3.
-Ineligible Grant Expenses.
-Grant requests to reimburse local governments for planning work already completed shall not be considered. - a) \\\\\ b) Consultants' work on project;
+In general, a portion of the Grant funds shall be distributed upon execution of a IGA with Metro, with the remainder of the Grant being paid out as progress payments upon completion of the milestones in the IGA.
+Grantees shall submit progress reports to Metro documenting the milestone and the completed deliverables for grant payment. - c.
+Eligible Expenses. - 1.
+The following expenses shall be considered Eligible Expenses for CPDG consideration for eligible direct costs, which will have priority for funding over indirect costs: - a) Materials directly related to project; - b) Consultants' work on project; - c) Grant Applicant staff support directly related to project; and - d) Overhead directly attributable to project; - 2.
+Grant requests to reimburse local governments for planning work already completed shall not be considered. - 3.
+If the total Grant Requests from participating Grant Applicants exceed the total CET actual revenues, Metro shall first consider awarding funds for eligible direct costs, which will have priority for funding over indirect costs.

-c) Grant Applicant staff support directly related to project; and d) Overhead directly attributable to project;

-2. Grant requests to reimburse local governments for planning work already completed shall not be considered.

-3. If the total Grant Requests from participating Grant Applicants exceed the total CET actual revenues, Metro shall first consider awarding funds for eligible direct costs, which will have priority for funding over indirect costs.